rust-lang/rust/src/doc/guide.md

 it uses.
 Ordinary closures, in contrast, just create a reference into the enclosing stack frame.
 Moving closures are most useful with Rust's concurrency features, and so we'll just leave it at this for now.
-We'll talk about them more in the "Tasks" section of the guide.
+We'll talk about them more in the "Threads" section of the guide.

 ## Accepting closures as arguments